Meet The Team

 - Administrative law practice with the Law Offices of Michael Corsello in DUI cases before the Commissioner of Motor Vehicles, resulting in the restoration of suspended driving privileges.

 Attorney Lauren Jacobson

-Lauren Jacobson is admitted to practice in the Connecticut and New York state courts, as well as the United States District Court for the District of Connecticut.
-Lauren's primary areas of practice are litigation in complex employment matters, education law issues, commercial cases, trust and estate matters, and criminal defense.
-She works directly with clients and is personally involved in all aspects of representation from client intake through trial.
+Lauren Jacobson is admitted to practice in the Connecticut and New York state courts, as well as the United States District Courts for the District of Connecticut and Southern District of New York.
+Lauren's primary areas of practice are litigation in complex employment matters, education law issues, trust and estate matters, commercial cases, and criminal defense.
+She works directly with clients and is personally involved in all aspects of representation, from client intake through trial.

 Lauren graduated from Quinnipiac University School of Law, Summa Cum Laude.
 While in law school, she served as the Editor-in-Chief of the Probate Law Journal.
 In law school, Lauren earned the Academic Excellence Award, ABA Award for Excellence in Land Use and State and Government Law, Service to the Law School, Excellence in Clinical Work, and Academic Achievement Award in Trial Practice.
 Lauren interned with the Child Protection Department of the Connecticut Attorney General’s Office and the Quinnipiac University School of Law’s Civil Justice Clinic, where she presented testimony to the Connecticut General Assembly’s Judiciary Committee.

 Lauren graduated from American University in Washington, D.C., where she majored in political science, with a concentration in gender, race, and politics, and obtained a minor in public administration.
 While in college, she interned at The Equal Rights Center, a civil rights organization that seeks to eliminate unfair discrimination in housing, employment, and public accommodations.